 The department has some of the best dance facilities in the country, including its own fully equipped 300-seat proscenium dance theater, a 270-seat large-space studio theater, five studios, a body-conditioning lab, health pool, and computerized music and design studios.
 Faculty and professional staff are nationally and internationally recognized in their areas of expertise and are leaders in professional organizations such as CORD, NASD and NDEO.
 SUNY Brockport is an accredited institutional member of the National Association of Schools of Dance.

 Admission to the Program

-Prospective students apply to the program through the Graduate School.
+Prospective students apply to the program through the Center for Graduate Studies.
 The following requirements are necessary for consideration: